Gould’s Bubble Shell

 Gould’s Bubble, Bulla gouldiana.
 Underwater photograph taken in coastal waters off La Jolla, California, August 2016.
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Gould’s Bubbles are found within mud and muddy sandy substrate in bays and estuaries.
+Habitat and Distribution: Gould’s Bubbles are found within mud and muddy sandy substrates in bays and estuaries.
 They are also found on sand in protected ocean front locations.
-They live in the intertidal zone to depths up to 20 m (65 feet).
+They reside in the intertidal zone and to depths up to 20 m (65 feet).
 They are a nocturnal species burying themselves, shallowly, during the daylight hours.
-They range from Southern California to Ecuador and they are found throughout the Sea of Cortez.
+They are a temperate to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean.
+They are found throughout the Sea of Cortez.